AtharvaKulkarniIT/ParkinsonsTelemonitoringInsights/README.md

 The data is preprocessed by scaling the features using min-max scaling to ensure uniformity and enhance model performance.

+## Feature Selection

+Lasso regularization is applied for feature selection to identify the most relevant features, enhancing model interpretability and efficiency.

 ## Models

 ### Decision Tree

-We employ a decision tree regression model to predict the total UPDRS score based on the dataset features.
+We employ a decision tree regression model to predict the severity of Parkinson's disease based on the dataset features.

 ### Random Forest